the-real-kodoninja/VentiVerse/README.md

   - [Instagram](https://www.instagram.com/brittanywears/)
 - **Content Focus:** Gaming, commentary, political discussions, and lifestyle vlogs

+### Before we coninue ler's address the mission

+- **Goal:** Obviously I am the founder, creator, moderator of the code, nimbus.ai, but i wish to have Brittany Dier be the sites admin, owner, takes equity and profit in her contribution.
+A goal is to prome this with my own money to see how big i can make it.
+- **Profit:** I won't be taking any profit intill Brittany Dier joins, hopefully, and takes control of VentiVerse, for it was created for her as a slightly obsessed fan.

 ### Why Brittany Venti?

 Brittany Venti has become a beloved figure for several reasons: